NickColley/design-of-forms/src/preparing-instructions-for-the-reproduction-process/index.md

 holding quantity having regard to any quantities due to be delivered against any outstanding demand.

-THE DELIVERY DATE and place of delivery should be stated, including the quan- tities required on various dates if delivery will be spread over a period.
+THE DELIVERY DATE and place of delivery should be stated, including the quantities required on various dates if delivery will be spread over a period.
 When a new form involves a major change in procedure, or a changeover to machine working, forms must be delivered in adequate time beforehand so that staff will have an opportunity to familiarise themselves with the new arrangements.
 Items such as